-Same Day Treatment
+Same Day Availability

 Local anaesthetic

-Cream, Injection, Gas and Air
+Cream/Injection +/- Gas and Air

-Procedure + Follow Up (if needed)
+Main Procedure – 60 minutes.
+Follow Up – 30 minutes (if needed)

-Recovery
+Recovery & aftercare

-Continue with your day, minimising physical activity
+Continue with your day, minimising physical activity.
+Learn more.

 Locations